MarcoFontana48/GoogleChubby/README.md

 This project explores the design and implementation of “Chubby”, a distributed file system, designed by Google, that offers a lock service for loosely-coupled distributed systems

+For an in-depth explanation of the project, please refer to the [report](./report_googleChubby.pdf)
 ## How to use

 In order to successfully launch the project and its tests, make sure to have